Create a Print-Rich Environment with Labels that Promote Literacy

 Daily Noodles Chinese Labels for creating a print-rich environment

 At that time, I bought them because I was not comfortable with writing Chinese.
 But my husband did not like the look of these around the house and kept taking them down.
-They are difficult to remove, and once you take them off, you can’t reuse them.
+They are difficult to remove, and you can’t reuse them.

-Has your family tried using labels for creating a print-rich environment?
+Has your family tried using labels to create a print-rich environment?

-Do you currently label your home with key words?
+Do you label your home with keywords?
 If so, have labels helped your children learn new words?
 Please share in the comments below!

 More advice on raising multilingual children